Alliance for Secure AI

 The Alliance for Secure AI is a U.S.-based nonprofit organization which educates the public about the risks of advanced artificial intelligence (AI).
 Politico has described the Alliance as a "bipartisan nonprofit trying to push a middle-ground approach to AI guardrails."
+The group also oversees JobLoss.ai, a website that tracks job loss related to AI.

 History

 In June 2025, the Alliance was launched as a 501(c)(3) nonprofit watchdog in Washington, D.C.
 That same month, the organization rolled out a six-figure advertising campaign featuring bipartisan warnings about advanced AI.
 The ad campaign presented different messages for different political audiences.

-The Alliance opposed the idea of a moratorium on state AI laws as part of the July 2025 budget bill.
+The Alliance opposed the idea of a moratorium on state AI laws as part of the July 2025 budget bill, in addition to President Donald Trump's December 2025 executive order on the issue.
 The group has also criticized AI companies like Meta and OpenAI for what it says are failures to prevent harms to children.
 In addition, the Alliance has criticized OpenAI for subpoenaing nonprofit organizations in the AI safety space.

+In March 2026, the Alliance launched JobLoss.ai, a website that tracks the jobs that have been eliminated with AI cited as a contributing factor.
+As of June 2026, JobLoss.ai has tracked more than 125,000 lost jobs.

+In June 2026, the Alliance called for Congress to set a federal floor for AI regulation while allowing states to adopt stronger protections.
+The group also praised AI safety measures that were proposed in Florida.
+In September 2026, the Alliance supported the bipartisan Stop Rogue AI Act.

 Leadership

 Brendan Steinhauser, a longtime political and communications strategist, is the founder and CEO of the Alliance.
 He was an early Tea Party movement organizer, and ran campaigns for multiple members of Congress, including Sen. John Cornyn, Rep. Dan Crenshaw, and Rep. Michael McCaul.
+Steinhauser has called for an international agreement between the United States and China on AI governance.

 Peyton Hornberger is the group's communications director.
 In July 2025, Hornberger criticized Palantir for its use of AI in a USA Today op-ed column.

+Riki Parikh is the Alliance's policy director.
+He has advocated for stronger AI guardrails at the state level.